Updated: January 2017, added “expert recommendations”

 These are very small, delicate, and are great for getting into small places like under the nose, and around the ears.
 Many hair stylists use these for their unequaled precision.
 The really good ones are all from Japan.
 There are also disposable models with a blade permanently mounted, and ones you can change the blades on.
 Unquestionably, the very best ones are the incredible Japanese Feather Artist Club Nothing on the planet shaves like these things.
 But don’t expect them to be cheap.
 A new Artisan can set you back $300.00 or more.
 They are worth every penny, I own 2 of them myself.

-THE AVAILABLE GRINDS
+THE 2 AVAILABLE GRINDS ON RAZORS

 I mentioned grinds before.
 Mostly what you will find is a hollow grind, where the two sides are concave, and a Scandinavian grind, where the bevel is straight from the middle of the blade to the edge.
 They all shave the same, and sharpen the same.
 It’s a matter of personal preference.